chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [ ] feat: Render dataclass fields in preview
 - [ ] feat: Convert fn to lambda
 - [ ] feat: Block list: Do not allow names from typing or collections.abc.
+- [ ] feat: Configure default base classes

 ## In Progress Tasks

-- [-] fix: introduce paramter object should only be available when caret on: function, function args, call site the same
 - [-] feat: Transform between dict access .get and []
-- [ ] Configure default base classes
+  - [ ] refactor `PyDictGetToTryExceptIntention`,

 ## Completed Tasks (newest first)

+- [x] fix: introduce paramter object should only be available when caret on: function, function args, call site the same
 - [N] fix: do not offer introduce type if unresolved reference on statement: `MY_CONSTANT: Final[str] = "VALUE"`]
 - [x] fix: introduce type fails for `MY_CONSTANT: Final[str] = "VALUE"`]
 - [x] fix: populate arguments creates extra spaces when used on decorator